lightradius/firefox-dark-theme-fix/README.md

-# firefox-dark-theme-fix
+# Firefox dark theme fix for Ubuntu
-CSS configuration file for Firefox that fixed some appearance problems when using a dark theme on Ubuntu.
+## CSS configuration file for Firefox that fixes some appearance problems when using a dark theme on Ubuntu.
 Copy the following to the userContent.css file located in "~/.mozilla/firefox/randomstring.default/chrome".
 If the directory does not exist, create one.
 If the file does not exist, create one.